 When placing new tributes, we would ask that plastic wrapping be removed and withered/weathered tributes be placed within one of the rubbish bins located throughout the cemeteries.

 A copy of the Board’s Flower and Ornament Policy can be downloaded here.
 Due to the nature of the flat lying plaques in the Pinnaroo burial areas, tributes need to be removed for mowing and maintenance.
-A list of tribute clearance dates, from April to September 2013, can be downloaded here: Tribute Collection Dates July 2015 - March 2016
+A list of tribute clearance dates can be downloaded here: Tribute Collection Dates July 2015 - March 2016

 Alternatively, please contact Client Services on 1300 793 109 should you prefer to have a copy mailed to you.

 For more information about the Flower and Ornament Policy Review, click here.